 It allows us to focus more on what is important, the design.

-On January, Bill will be sharing with us how his 6061 Quick Turn Machining works.
+On January, Bill will be sharing with us more tips to get you from design to prototype faster and more efficiently.
 Stay tuned!